KRIM2953 – Criminological Perspectives on Gender, Sexuality and Violence

 Schedule, syllabus and examination date

-This course addresses gender, violence and sexuality through presenting and discussing literature, analytical perspectives and empirical case studies on sexual violence in peace- and wartime, prostitution and domestic violence.
+This course addresses gender, violence and sexuality through presenting and discussing literature, analytical perspectives and empirical case studies on sexual violence.

 The course critically addresses criminalization processes and presentations of gender, sexuality and violence in research, policy and media.
-The course crosses disciplinary boundaries and emphasizes a variety of approaches to these issues, although with a criminological starting point.
+The course crosses disciplinary boundaries and emphasizes a variety of approaches to the issue, although with a criminological starting point.

-With the course literature as a point of departure, each lecture will present and discuss the current status of research related to the given theme.
+With the course literature as a point of departure, each lecture will present and discuss the historical development and current status of theory and empirical research on sexual violence.
 This will include – but not be limited to – relevant research questions, dominating and alternative approaches and research challenges relevant to the overall thematic.
-Every lecture aims at presenting the forefront of research within the given theme, but will also provide an overview of the research area and draw historical lines to contextualize the status quo.

-The course emphasizes the special contribution that criminological gender research can offer to the understanding of violence, sexuality and gender, and the relation and intersection between these at individual, symbolical and institutional levels.
-National, transnational and international contexts are addressed, with a primary focus on gender and sexuality (re)presentations in research on and debates about domestic violence, sexual violence in peace- and wartime, prostitution and trafficking.
+The course emphasizes the special contribution that criminological gender research can offer to the understanding of violence and sexuality, and the relation and intersection between these at individual, symbolical and institutional levels.
+National, transnational and international contexts are addressed, with a primary focus on gender and sexuality (re)presentations in research on and debates about sexual violence.

 At the end of the course, students are expected to know:

-- central discussions and positions in contemporary social scientific research on sexual and gender-based violence.
+- central discussions and positions in contemporary social scientific research on sexual violence

 - that presentations of violence, perpetrators and victimization processes are often gender-specific